Merit Badge Colleges

 In two classes separated by three months, Scouts will spend the first class earning requirements and working together to accomplish tasks.
 Scouts will also create a Google document log so that they may keep records of improvement as the badges stipulate.

-At the second class three months later, the Scouts will have the opportunity to display their results and to finish any remaining requirements.
+At the second class three months later, Scouts have the opportunity to display their results and to finish any remaining requirements.

 First Aid and E-Prep